-In keeping with the city’s artistic edge, this is a 5km art trail that links Switzerland and Germany and two cultural institutions, the Fondation Beyeler in Riehen and the Vitra Campus in Weil am Rhein.
+In keeping with Basel’s artistic edge, the Rehberger Weg is a 5km art trail that links Switzerland and Germany and two cultural institutions, the Fondation Beyeler in Riehen and the Vitra Campus in Weil am Rhein.

 From Bahnhof Basel SBB (Basel’s Swiss station) take tram #2 towards Eglisee to the Basel, Badischer Bahnhof tram stop.